kingluddite/web-dev-notes/development/workflow/udemy/003n-modern-web-developer-workflow/01-git-essentials/01-what-is-git.md

     - Everyone in world can see your code (_doesn't mean they can change your code_)

 ## BitBucket - offers private repos for free
+Github is the main kid on the block with online git repos but it is not the only game in town

 ## Repo-names: use dashes on Github
 * Won't allow you to have projects with spaces in their names

+## Local vs. origin vs upstream

 ### Add origin
 * Use this so you can push/pull your repo to/from Github